stockphrase/no-silo/content/resources/open-handbook/core-competencies.md

 ---

 2. **`They read actively and think critically.`** Students should not be passive consumers of texts, but *active and critical interrogators* of what they read.
-Students should be able to think critically about the arguments and evidence presented by other writers---assessing the value of these arguments and the suitability of the evidence.
+Students should be able to think critically about the arguments and evidence presented by other writers by assessing their value and suitability.
 Students should recognize specious reasoning and sophistry when they see it.
 They should ask probing questions of the ideas and arguments they encounter, insisting that each argument earn its conclusions.
 Active, critical readers imagine the experience of reading as a dialogue, a conversation that we have with other people through the medium of text.

 ---